MeisaChi/Unit4_repo/Project/Project4.md

 hash = encrypt_password("password123")
 print(hash)
 ```
+The client also needs the password to be securely stored, for their account to not get stolen.
+This block of code, allows the program to save in to the database a user's password hashed, and unhash the password when the password has to be matched.

-This is on another file, secure_password.py. first, it starts with importing sha256_crypt from passlib.hash which is the library that allows the user to use a hashing system. hasher will be the value for the password that is hashed.
+The code starts with importing sha256_crypt from passlib.hash which is the library that allows the user to use a hashing system. hasher will be the value for the password that is hashed.

 encrypt_password will take an input value 'user_password', and it will return hasher.hash which means that it will return a hashed password.